Wanderlust Chronicles - Ep. 2 Peru

 Sunset over Lake Titicaca

-I finished school and taught for only a little over a month (I was covering someones classes while they travelled).
+I finished school and taught for only a little over a month (I was covering someones classes while they traveled).
 At that time, I had already decided to return to Ohio and start graduate school to get my Master of Education.
 While teaching English I taught all ages, from kids to adults, but the teens were my favorite and that is ultimately who I ended up teaching once I returned to the states :-)

 Machu Picchu - Salktantay Trek